miangoleh/dollyzoom/README.md

 ## setup
-Test with Python 3.6 and Pytorch 1.6.
+Tested with Python 3.6 and Pytorch 1.6.

 Several functions are implemented in CUDA using CuPy, which is why CuPy is a required dependency.
 It can be installed using `pip install cupy` or alternatively using one of the provided [binary packages](https://docs.cupy.dev/en/stable/install.html#installing-cupy) as outlined in the CuPy repository.
 Please also make sure to have the `CUDA_HOME` environment variable configured.